Types of procedures

 Serbia has the following procedures:

-As for the accelerated procedure, it is still rarely used and only in instances of manifestly unfound applications.
+As for the accelerated procedure, it is still rarely used and only in instances of manifestly unfounded applications.
 It has also been conducted mostly in relation to applicants accommodated in Belgrade.
+In 2023 and 2024, the accelerated procedure was not applied.[3]

-In 2023, there were no instances in which a border procedure was conducted.
+Since the introduction in the Asylum Act in 2018, the border procedure has not been conducted.
 Thus, the border procedure has yet to be applied in practice.
-There are two newly opened operational immigration detention facilities in the border areas with Romania and Bulgaria – Detention Centre in Plandište and Detention Centre in Dimitrovgrad respectively.
-These facilities have become operational in 2023.
-Still, there were no border procedures conducted in these facilities.
+The two operational immigration detention facilities in the border areas with Romania and Bulgaria – Detention Centre (DC) in Plandište and DC in Dimitrovgrad – were not used for such purpose, nor was the border procedure facilitated in the airport transit zones.

-The Ministry of Interior (MoI) had previously outlined that a border/transit zone procedure at the airport will be conducted after reconstruction and extension of the Terminal facility at the airport Nikola Tesla.
+The Ministry of Interior (MoI) had previously explained that a border/transit zone procedure at the airport would be conducted after the reconstruction and extension of the Terminal facility at the airport Nikola Tesla.
 The project envisaged the construction of detention premises for persons refused entry, but also persons who might apply for asylum and who could then be subjected to the airport/border procedure.
-The said reconstructions were finalised during 2022, but the newly established premises are still not considered as suitable for a longer stay due to their size and structure.[2]
-Also, when the number of foreigners refused entry is high, both new and the old detention premises at the airport are put in use.
+Said reconstruction was finalised during 2022, and the newly established premises are operational but still not considered suitable for longer stays due to their size and carceral structure.[4]

 [4] Outlined by the representatives of the Asylum Office at the round table with Border Police that took place in Vrdnik on 28 December 2023.